Firred/IC/README.md

 # IC

-Prácticas pertenecientes a la asgnatura Ingeniería del Conocimiento de la Universidad Complutense de Madrid.
-Su uso y publicación es puramente academico, no me hago responsable de cualquier copia parcial o total del código.

 Practices belonging to the Ingeniería del Conocimiento course at the Complutense University of Madrid.
-Its use and publication is purely academic, I'm not resposible for any partial or total copy of the code.

 Execution: